 The New York Jets implement Tix for Kids with the United Way of New York City.
 The charitable ticket distribution program was created to give season ticket holders an opportunity to donate their tickets to underprivileged children.
 This program allows numerous children to experience the excitement of the NFL first-hand as many of them have never attended a professional football game.
 United Way of New York City makes these donated tickets available to children and youth participating in their programs via community-based organizations throughout New York City, including Children's Aid Society, East Side House, Good Shepherd Services, Partnership with Children, Sports & Arts in Schools Foundation and many others.
 Log in to your My Jets Account at am.ticketmaster.com/nyjets.
 There is no charge for this service.
 Upon receipt of your ticket donation, United Way will issue a written letter of confirmation recognizing your charitable donation for tax purposes.

-During each home game the New York Jets Foundation will host the Jets 50/50 Raffle presented by Florida Tech.
+During each home game the New York Jets Foundation will host the Jets 50/50 Raffle.
 Fans are provided the opportunity to purchase raffle tickets with one lucky fan winning half of the raffle jackpot when the winning number is announced early in the 4th quarter.
 The remainder of the jackpot will benefit select charities as well as the Jets Foundation.
+More information about the Jets Foundation can be found here.